ucoProject/UCO/README.md

 > *“An ontology defines the basic terms and relations comprising the vocabulary of a topic area, as well as the rules for combining terms and relations to define extensions to the vocabulary. ” (Neches R, Fikes R, Finin T, Gruber T, Patil R, Senator T, Swartout WR (1991) “Enabling Technology for Knowledge Sharing” AI Magazine.
 Winter 1991.
 36-56.)*

 > *“An ontology is a formal, explicit specification of a shared conceptualization. ” (Studer, Benjamins, Fensel.
 Knowledge Engineering: Principles and Methods.
 Data and Knowledge Engineering.
 25 (1998) 161-197)*
-Unified Cyber Ontology (UCO) is a community-developed ontology/model, which is intended to serve as a consistent foundation for standardized information representation across the cyber security domain/ecosystem.

 # Unified Cyber Ontology (UCO)